DRIVER-EU/test-bed-design/doc/design.md

 - Kafka already has a large developer community, making it possible to easily use community-released tools to the current framework and assuring sustainability of Kafka.
 - Kafka already has several security and message validation modules present, that will make it easier for simulators to safely connect to the CSS.

 Besides Apache Kafka, there are numerous popular open source messaging systems that were considered: [ActiveMQ](activemq.apache.org), [RabbitMQ](https://www.rabbitmq.com), and [ZeroMQ](http://zeromq.org).
 The main reason for using Kafka, however, is its speed, low latency, and the fact that it is built from the ground up to be distributed.
-Especially for the simulators that are connected to the test-bed, speed and low-latency are very important.
+Especially for the simulators that are connected to the Test-bed, speed and low-latency are very important.
 And Kafka can easily process up to 100,000 messages per second, 10 times as much as the others.
 Its distributed nature allows to not only separate simulators and solutions, if required, but also supports having a reliable cross-site communication framework.
 Additionally, with its schema registry, it has excellent support for message validation out-of-the-box, which is detailed in the next section.
 The same applies to message persistency.
 Each message is immediately persisted to disk for a set time, which is easy for After-Action-Reviews, but also for clients that are not continuously online.
 In most messaging systems, when a consumer is briefly offline, the message is lost forever unless special care is taken to persist them.

 ## 5.3 Well-defined messages using Apache AVRO #{AVRO}